OlexReally/Simple-POP3-SMTP-server/README.md

 4. Start client

-5. Choose protocol - SMTP or POP3
+5. Choose protocol in client - SMTP or POP3

 6. Check in DB list of users email and thier passwords